IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 10. **Administer Medication** – administer a dispensed medication.

-11. **Request Immunization** – create an order and administer the vaccine.
+11. **Request Immunization** – create an order for and administer a vaccine.

 12. **Stop Activity (Medication Order)** - create a Task that, upon being processed, will stop a patient&apos;s presently active Medication Order.